 Match Waiver Request - MHDC is able to provide reasonable match exemptions for organizations who may be unable to meet the 100% match requirement of the ESG program.
-Please indicate the amount of match waiver that the organization would be interested in receiving, if applicable.
+Applicant must indicate if they are interest in applying for a match waiver.
 Please note that match exemptions are not guaranteed to be granted and that projects should be able to continue to operate without an exemption.

-• If a Match Waiver of any amount larger than \$0.00 is a requested, then the Match Waiver Details section will become available and required for the applicant to complete.
+• If the applicant indicates they would like to apply for a Match Waiver, then the Match Waiver Details section will become available and required for the applicant to complete.